-Convincing her husband Elliott, co-founder of the Mattel toy company, that Barbie would fill a niche took some time, that is until Ruth came across a similar doll.
+Convincing her husband Elliott, co-founder of the Mattel toy company that also produced the Chatty Cathy doll, that Barbie would fill a niche took some time, that is until Ruth came across a similar doll.

 History of Barbie and Bild Lilli